 Floating frog I

-Technique: screenprint, printed in colour, from multiple stencils
+Materials & Technique: prints, ink; paper screenprint, printed in colour inks, from multiple stencils

 Edition: edition of 60

 Primary Insc: Signed and dated lower right below printed image in black pencil, 'david rose 1979'.
 Titled lower left below printed image in black pencil, 'Floating frog I'.
 Inscribed lower left below printed image in black pencil, 'A.P.'.

 Listen … can you hear the sound of a dragonfly’s wings?